 Every evening around 10 pm Sushi will come over to where we are sitting on the lounge watching TV, she will hi-five Steve and stay for a nice long pat.
 Isn’t she clever?
 This has become a favourite evening tradition!

 I thought this year it would be fun to celebrate Christmas in July.
 Some years when I am feeling exceptionally festive, I will put up little trees in everyone’s bedroom.
-This year I found this little tree to be a perfect decoration for our impromptu Christmas in July celebrations, I just added battery-operated fairy lights and they gave off a really nice glow.
+This year I used one of the little trees as a table decoration for our impromptu Christmas in July celebrations, I just added battery-operated fairy lights and they gave off a really nice glow.

 I set the table with Christmas linen and even found some old crackers that hadn’t been used.
 We had Christmas music playing softly in the background and feasted on a delicious roast chicken dinner with all the trimmings.

 Presents for everyone!
 Nothing expensive or fancy.
 I just wrapped up a couple of favourites for each family member.
 Sam got a big jar of Mayvers Peanut Butter and a bag of chocolates.
 Steve got liquorice and a car air freshener.
-These items would have ended up on my fortnightly shopping list anyway!!
+And I got my mum a new notepad and her favourite chocolates, Ferrero Rocher.

 Lockdown means everything is so quiet as hardly anyone is out and about, consequently the days just seem so long.
 This week, I worked three days at preschool and I found myself joining in going around and around the obstacle course with my little friends.